dariodumlijan/dariodumlijan.github.io/src/content/projects/ritmo.md

 Easy to use, user-friendly interface:

--   10 different sound library (Acoustic, Trap, Lo-fi and more) - more to come
+-   10 different sound libraries (Acoustic, Trap, Lo-fi and more)
 -   3 time signatures (adjustable for each sound "kick/snare/hi-hat")
 -   An adjustable BPM
 -   Presets